-SUPPLEMENTAL INFORMATION V.19.04 SEQUENCING WITH CNV DETECTION
+SUPPLEMENTAL INFORMATION V.21.07 SEQUENCING WITH CNV DETECTION

-Limitations and Other Test Notes

-Interpretation of the test results is limited by the information that is currently available.
-Better interpretation should be possible in the future as our knowledge about human genetics and the patient's condition improve.
+Limitations and Other Test Notes: Interpretation of the test results is limited by the information that is currently available.
+Better interpretation should be possible in the future as our knowledge about human genetics and genetic disorders improves.

-When Next Gen or Sanger sequencing does not reveal any difference from the reference sequence, or when a sequence variant is homozygous, we cannot be certain that we were able to detect both patient alleles.
+When Next Generation Sequencing (NGS) or Sanger sequencing does not reveal any difference from the reference sequence, or when a sequence variant is homozygous, we cannot be certain that we were able to detect both patient alleles.
 Occasionally, a patient may carry an allele which does not capture or amplify due for example to a large deletion or insertion.

-Copy number variants (CNVs) of four exons or more in size are detected with sensitivity approaching 100% through analysis of Next Gen sequence data.
-However, sensitivity for detection of CNVs smaller than four exons is lower (we estimate ~75%).
+Copy number variants (CNVs) of four exons or more in size are detected with sensitivity approaching 100% through analysis of NGS data.
+However, sensitivity for detection of CNVs smaller than four exons is lower (~75%).

-Coverage includes all coding exons of the gene(s) analyzed plus 10 bases of flanking noncoding DNA in all available transcripts along with other non-coding regions in which pathogenic variants have been identified at PreventionGenetics or reported elsewhere.
+Unless otherwise indicated, coverage includes all coding exons of the gene(s) analyzed plus 10 bases of flanking noncoding DNA in all available transcripts along with other non-coding regions in which pathogenic variants have been identified at PreventionGenetics or reported elsewhere.

 In most cases, we are unable to determine the phase of sequence variants.
-In particular, when we find two likely causative variants for recessive disorders, we cannot be certain that the variants are on different chromosomes.

 Our ability to detect minor sequence variants due to somatic mosaicism is limited.
-Sequence variants that are present in less than 50% of the patient's nucleated cells may not be detected.
+Sequence variants that are present in less than 15% of the patient's nucleated cells may not be detected.

-Unless present within coding regions, runs of mononucleotide repeats (eg (A)n or (T)n) with n > 8 in the reference sequence) are generally not analyzed because of strand slippage during amplification.
+Unless present within coding regions, runs of mononucleotide repeats (eg (A)n or (T)n) with n >8 in the reference sequence) are generally not analyzed because of strand slippage during amplification.